What is the Conversions API and why it’s important for your ecommerce business

 - How merchants can benefit from it

-- How to install and use Facebook Conversions API
+- How to install and use the Conversions API

 Facebook itself describes the Application Programming Interface – or API – as a way to “enable businesses to share their data directly from their servers, instead of relying on web browsers”

-In other words, the difference between Facebook Pixel and Facebook Conversions API is that the first works with cookies and the latter directly with the server.
-So instead of collecting data from cookies that users must accept or that are totally blocked because of ad blockers, Facebook CAPI transfers data from server to server.
+In other words, the difference between Meta's Pixel and the Conversions API is that the first works with cookies and the latter directly with the server.
+So instead of collecting data from cookies that users must accept or that are totally blocked because of ad blockers, the CAPI transfers data from server to server.

-The end goal of Facebook’s Conversions API is to help merchants adapt to a potential cookieless world while allowing them to keep promoting their businesses on this social network.
-This is one of the reasons why online stores are advised to install this API in addition to Facebook Pixel.
+The end goal of the Conversions API is to help merchants adapt to a potential cookieless world while allowing them to keep promoting their businesses on this social network.
+This is one of the reasons why online stores are advised to install this API in addition to Meta's Pixel.
 It’s a winning solution for merchants to keep driving their businesses on social channels.

 How merchants can benefit from it